-4. Period of Analysis: The reserve study includes a 30-year projection of the anticipated reserve fund expenditures for the period 1/1/2024 through 12/31/2053.
+4. Period of Analysis: The reserve study includes a 30-year projection of the anticipated reserve fund expenditures for the period 1/1/2025 through 12/31/2054.
 State law requires a minimum period of analysis of 30-years from the beginning day of the current budget year.
 The period of analysis may be extended beyond 30 years at the request of the Board of Directors.

 5. Cash Flow Funding Model: The reserve funding projection contained in this reserve study utilizes a cash flow funding model to determine the annual funding allocation.
 The distinguishing feature of a cash flow funding model as compared to a depreciation-based model is that the funding stream under a cash flow model is intended to provide sufficient funds (cash flow) to pay for annual expenditures in the years when they are scheduled to occur without regard to the economic loss (depreciation) of the asset inventory.
+Cash flow funding models may or may not generate sufficient reserves to offset the accumulated depreciation of the common elements for which the reserves are being accumulated.

-6. Depreciation-Based Funding Model: When using a depreciation-based funding model to calculate the annual reserve allocations the fund balance at any point in time is designed to offset the value of the asset inventory that has been lost through depreciation.
+6. Depreciation-Based Funding Model: When using a depreciation-based funding model to calculate the annual reserve allocations, the fund balance at any point in time is designed to offset the value of the asset inventory that has been lost through depreciation.